nobuaki-mzmt/termite-mate-search-cost/draft/Draft_TiredTermites.md

 the previous option once reject it (Ferguson 1989).
-Here, one of the optimal strategies is rejecting the first several options to learn the qualities of options and then making a choice based on the previous experience.
+Here, one of the optimal strategies is rejecting the first several options to learn the qualities of options and then making a choice based on the previous experience (Priklopil et al., 2015).
 In our experimental conditions, the density of termites is high, and males are expected to encounter many females just after swarming.
 Thus, they can evaluate multiple females before selecting a partner for tandem running.
 On the other hand, for males with extended mate search, the number of females they expect to encounter will be small as they already learned the density is low during isolation.
 Thus, males do not reject the first several partners for evaluation but accept any partners for tandem runs as soon as they encounter them.
 Our results shed light on the cognitive capacity of termite mate searchers.

 In the theory of optimal random search strategies, conditions of individual searchers have rarely been taken into account, and searchers